vise890/gotypeset/examples/hello.sample.md

 # Hello Life

 ## Introduction

-In this paper we shall discuss the meaning of life.
+In this paper we shall discuss the meaning of life, or rather, the lack of thereof.